guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 ## 4. Discussion

-Under the deep learning framework, all data/knowledge is first memorized by the model.
+The AI system under the deep learning framework is a powerful memory system.
+But we cannot prepare all the data in the world for the AI system to memorize, so we need to provide AI system with the ability to update knowledge autonomously.

 ## 5. Related Works